NVIDIA/proxyfs/README.md

 ## How to get the code

-* Define your GOPATH as desired (where your bin/, /pkg, and /src/ directory trees will appear)
-* cd $GOPATH
-* mkdir -p src/github.com/NVIDIA
-* cd src/github.com/NVIDIA
 * git clone git@github.com:NVIDIA/proxyfs.git
 * cd ProxyFS

 ## How to run unit tests (in your Development Environment)

-* Install/update to at least Go 1.8.3
-* Ensure $GOPATH/bin is in your $PATH
-* cd $GOPATH/src/github.com/NVIDIA/proxyfs
 * make

 ## License